Do the Right Thing: Controversies

 After release, many reviewers protested its content.
 Some columnists opined that the film could incite Black audiences to riot.
-Lee criticized White reviewers in turn for suggesting that Black audiences were incapable of restraining themselves while watching a fictional motion picture.
+Lee criticized white reviewers in turn for suggesting that Black audiences were incapable of restraining themselves while watching a fictional motion picture.
 In a 2014 interview, Lee said, "That still bugs the shit out of me", calling the remarks "outrageous, egregious and, I think, racist."
 He said, "I don't remember people saying people were going to come out of theaters killing people after they watched Arnold Schwarzenegger films."

 An open question near the end of the film is whether Mookie "does the right thing" by throwing the garbage can through the window, inciting the riot that destroys Sal's pizzeria.
 Some critics have interpreted Mookie's action as one that saves Sal's life by redirecting the crowd's anger away from Sal to his property, while others say that it was an "irresponsible encouragement to enact violence".
-The quotations by two major Black leaders used at the end of the film provide no answers: one advocates nonviolence, the other advocates armed self-defense in response to oppression.
+The quotations by Martin Luther King, Jr. and Malcolm X used at the end of the film provide no answers: one advocates nonviolence, the other advocates armed self-defense in response to oppression.

-Lee has remarked that only White viewers ask him if Mookie did the right thing; Black viewers do not ask him the question.
+Lee has remarked that only white viewers ask him if Mookie did the right thing; Black viewers do not ask him the question.
 Lee believes the key point is that Mookie was angry at the wrongful death of Radio Raheem, stating that viewers who question the riot are explicitly failing to see the difference between property damage and the death of a Black man.

-Lee has been criticized for his treatment of women in his films. bell hooks said that he wrote Black women in the same objectifying way that White male filmmakers write the characters of White women.
+Lee has been criticized for his treatment of women in his films. bell hooks said that he wrote Black women in the same objectifying way that white male filmmakers write the characters of white women.
 Rosie Perez, who made her acting debut as Tina in the film, later said that she was very uncomfortable with doing the nude scene in the film:

 My first experience [with doing nude scenes] was Do the Right Thing.
 And I had a big problem with it, mainly because I was afraid of what my family would think—that's what was really bothering me.
 It wasn't really about taking off my clothes.
 But I also didn't feel good about it because the atmosphere wasn't correct.
 And when Spike Lee puts ice cubes on my nipples, the reason you don't see my head is because I'm crying.
 I was like, I don't want to do this.